erizov/Professor/semester_11/lecture_75_gitops_advanced/canary_analysis/README.md

     Alternatives: Manual Review, Blue-Green Deployment, Rolling Deployment, Feature Flags

 11. **30-second explanation (your own words)**
-    Analyzes metrics and behavior of canary deployments to automatically determine if a new version is safe to promote, enabling data-driven deployment decisions.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*